randomaccess2023/MG2023/Video 49/README.md

 # Conditonal Generative Adversarial Network (`Conditional_GAN`) using PyTorch - Example with `FashionMNIST` dataset

 Generative adversarial networks (`GANs`) can be used to generate novel image data from random noise.
-Typically, the random noise is sampled from a normal distribution and then it goes through a series of transformations to turn into something meaningful (e.g., a new image like the ones on which is it is trained).
+Typically, the random noise is sampled from a normal distribution and then it goes through a series of transformations to turn into something meaningful (e.g., a new image like the one on which it is trained).

 However, a _DCGAN_ doesn't let us control the appearance of the samples that are being generated.
 To be able to control what we want to generate, a conditioning mechanism needs to be utilized such as the **class** of an image.